pwyq/blog/_posts/2020-12-02-Determine-Order-Of-Element-From-A-Blackbox.md

 I then started refactoring the script to automatically determine the order.
 I had a failed attempt by using a list to store the result.
-The idea was to find the amount of elements that are greater (let call it `count-great`) than current element, then assign current element to the equivalent value (serve as index) of `count-great`.
+The idea was to find the amount of elements that are greater (let call it `count-great`) than current element, then assign current element to the equivalent value (serve as index) of `count-great` of the list.
-However, this was tricked by overlapping issue.
+However, this was thwarted by overlapping issue.
 After identifying the issue, I tried adding a boolean lock, along with `list.insert()`, to fix the problem.
-Nonetheless, the problem grew as the debugging code grew.
+Nonetheless, the problem grew as twice fast as the debugging code grew.
 Following code snippet are the failed attempt:

 ```Python
 i=0